 7. Two-Braided Buns

 The first image that comes to mind when we hear the word two-braided buns is of Mel B from Spice Girls fame.
-It was a super cool trend in the 90s, and it is back again, just like anything else from that period.
-It is simple, elegant, and makes a cool statement.
+It was a remarkable trend in the 90s and is back again, just like anything else.
+It is simple, elegant, and makes a great statement.

 8. High Pigtail Braids

-This is probably the most effortless hairstyle on our list that you can do independently.
+This is probably the most effortless hairstyle you can do independently on our list.
 But that in no way means that it lacks the style quotient.
 On the contrary, it looks super cute and edgy.
-This is not a style that is limited for youngsters.
+This is not a style that is limited to youngsters.
 All you need is a little bit of style to pull it through.
 Add some beads at the end of the braids and style them in a high pigtail to get that perfect look.
 Or, tie them up in a French braid.

 9. Braided Ponytail